AdnanM50/law-firm-doc/docs/LiveSite/about.md

 ## Team

-- In this section, uses can see all of the Trainers
+- In this section, uses can see all of the attorneys

 ![pricing plan](./img/t1.png)